Gap Analysis for Business Analyst (updated 2023)

 With the advent of newer technologies and constantly changing business priorities, there is a constant need to change and modify an organization’s current processes and systems.

-Gap analysis is performed to conduct structured research aimed at determining an enterprise’s current or actual state/performance/capability (also called as-is state).
+Gap analysis is structured research that aims to determine an enterprise’s current or actual state/performance/capability (also called the as-is state).
 It also involves carefully documenting the improvements (characteristics, features, performance, etc.) needed to achieve the desired state (also called the to-be state).

 One should note that Gap analysis concentrates on ‘what needs to be changed’ rather than ‘how’ and results in giving quantifiable data against it.